vincentdaogithub/tsid/README.md

   millisecond (timestamp), if such occurrences arise.
 The starting sequence for each timestamp is securely randomized to minimize the predictability of the TSID.

+The generation of Tsid per node is guaranteed to be thread-safe.

 ## Usage

 To generate an instance of `Tsid`, we use `TsidFactory`: